Harold Charles d'Aspremont Lynden

-Life
+Early life

-He was born in 1914 to Count Charles d'Aspremont Lynden (a parliamentarian and cabinet minister) and Edith de Favereau (daughter of Paul de Favereau, another cabinet minister).
-His daughter Catherine married Jean-Pierre Berghmans, an industrialist who was the head of the Lhoist group.
+Harold René Charles Marie d'Aspremont Lynden was born in Brussels on January 17, 1914.
+His parents were Count Charles d'Aspremont Lynden and Edith de Favereau, daughter of Paul de Favereau.
+He belonged to the Aspremont-Lynden Belgian noble family.

-After studying classics at the abbey school at Maredsous from 1926 to 1931, he graduated from the Catholic University of Leuven as a doctor of law.
-He completed his military service as a reserve officer in the 13th Line Regiment at Namur (1936–37) before returning to Leuven to study social and political economics.
+After studying classics at Maredsous Abbey from 1926 to 1931, he graduated from the Catholic University of Leuven as a doctor of law in July 1936.
+He completed his compulsory military service as a reserve officer in the 13th Line Regiment at Namur (1936–37) before returning to Leuven to study social and political economics.

-His studies were interrupted by the outbreak of World War Two and the general mobilisation of Belgium in September 1939.
-After the fall of Belgium he joined the resistance, commanding Sector V in Zone V of the Secret Army.
-After the war he became a member of the town council and mayor of Natoye (1947-1967) and senator for the province of Namur (1949–54 and 1961–67).
+D'Aspremont Lynden's studies were interrupted by the outbreak of World War Two and the general mobilisation of Belgium in September 1939.
+He participated in the Eighteen Days Campaign in 1940, being captured by German forces on May 28.
+D'Aspremont Lynden was subsequently released on June 14.
+While working as a secretary for René Griendl—the German-appointed temporary governor of Luxembourg—from 1940 to 1943, he began to participate in the Secret Army resistance.
+He rejoined active service from December 1944 to August 1945, rising to the rank of lieutenant during operations focused in southeastern Belgium.

-He died in Natoye in 1967.
+Political career

+After the war d'Aspremont Lynden became a member of the town council and mayor of Natoye (1947-1967) and senator for the province of Namur (1949–54 and 1961–67).